msftsettiy/azure-managedccf-activate-member-action/README.md

-# Action for deployment of applications to CCF
+# An action to add a member to a CCF instance

 This GitHub action is designed to automate deployment of an application to a CCF network.